 Finally, we’ll talk about self-compassion, and how this is a very useful complement to what I am going to label “Productive Perfectionism”.

 At the end of it, I hope you’ll go into your preparation and practice with a renewed sense of curiosity, commitment, and yes, attention to detail.

 Stay tuned!
-Part 1 in the trilogy is coming this week!
+Part 1 in the trilogy is coming soon!
 (You can re-visit this page on your own time, or you can click here to subscribe.)